Sin City: A Dame to Kill For: "The Long Bad Night (Part II)"

 Johnny visits an unlicensed doctor, Kroenig, who shoots up heroin before trading his services for Johnny's last $40, and his shoes.
-Realizing he left Marcie unprotected, Johnny rushes to his hotel, but finds Roark waiting for him, along with Marcie's dismembered head and hands.
+Realizing he left Marcie unprotected, Johnny rushes to his hotel, but finds Roark waiting for him, along with Marcie's severed head and hands.
 Again, Roark lets him go.
 Intent on taking down Roark, Johnny scrounges a dollar from a sympathetic waitress, Bertha, which he uses to regain enough money playing slots to buy his way into Roark's game the following night.
-Playing a card shark's con, Johnny folds his first few hands, allowing Roark to taunt him about his dead mother.
+Playing a card sharp's con, Johnny folds his first few hands, allowing Roark to taunt him about his dead mother.
 He once again cons Roark into going all in, then reveals his winning hand.
 Johnny taunts Roark, reminding him that tonight's story of how the same man beat him twice will follow him for the rest of his life.
 His vengeance completed, Johnny smiles resignedly, a single tear running down his face as Roark shoots him in the head, commanding his men to get rid of the body.